ChidinmaNwosu/carefinder-alt/README.md

 Some key Features of this application is:
-1.Hospital Search: Allows users to search for hospitals within their region.
+1. Hospital Search: Allows users to search for hospitals within their region.
 2. Export Hospitals: Allows users to export the list of hospitals to a CSV file.
 3. Share Hospitals: Allows users to share the list of hospitals with others.
 4. User Authentication: Requires admin users to create an account to access admin     features.
 6. Markdown Support: Allows admin users to write content with markdown.